-Note: Within quintile average of the differences of taxes paid with respect to the benchmark economy.
-Values reported as a percentage of per capita income in the benchmark economy, which is calibrated to one.
-Since we are comparing revenue neutral tax reforms, rows must add up to one (in some case they do not due to rounding).
+Note: The increases in the tax bill are reported as differences of taxes paid in the given reform relative to the benchmark economy.
+Values are reported as a percentage of per capita income in the benchmark economy, which is calibrated to one.
+Every column reports the average in the given quintile.
+Since we are comparing revenue neutral tax reforms, rows must add up to zero (in some case they do not due to rounding).

 To start, we may want to look at the distribution of the tax burden.
 Table 6 reports the difference, between the benchmark case and each possible tax reform, of total taxes paid by individuals in each income quintile.
 The values are reported as percentage of average income in the benchmark economy.
-Compared to the benchmark economy, we find that individuals in the top quintile of the income distribution pay less taxes than in the reformed economies with a fixed deduction of 0.25 or less (which correspond to a tax rate equal or below 21.25%).
-In contrast, they pay more taxes for reforms with higher fixed deduction and higher tax rate.
+Compared to the benchmark economy, we find that individuals in the top quintile of the income distribution pay less taxes in the reformed economies with low deductions and low tax rates.
+In particular, reforms with a fixed deduction of 0.25 or less (with corresponding tax rates equal to or below 21.25%) reduce the tax bill of the richest 20% of the population.
+In contrast, the income-rich pay more taxes for reforms with higher fixed deduction and higher tax rate.
 The pattern for the first, second and third income quintiles is exactly the opposite.
 Households in the bottom 60% of the income distribution benefit, in terms of the final tax bill, of reforms with fixed deduction above 0.25 (and tax rate above 21.25%).
-This accords with what we observe in figure 2: for high incomes, the reforms with high tax exemption and high marginal tax imply higher tax burdens, whereas the opposite is true for low incomes.
+For these households the gains come from the deduction.
+These results accord with figure 2: for high incomes, the reforms with high tax exemption and high marginal tax imply higher tax burdens, whereas the opposite is true for low incomes.
 Households in the fourth quintile pay more taxes as we increase the deduction and the tax rate until we reach the reform with a deduction equal to 0.35.
 From here on the increase in the deduction outweighs the increase in the tax rate.
 Therefore, we conclude that increasing the progressivity of the flat tax scheme implies shifting the tax burden from the poorest 60% to the top 20% of the income distribution.